Horizon Chase

 Horizon Chase is a racing video game developed and published by Brazilian company Aquiris Game Studio.
-It was released on August 20, 2015, for iOS and Android platforms.
-It is a 3D game inspired by 2D, 16-bit titles like Top Gear.
+It was originally released on August 20, 2015, for iOS and Android platforms.
+It is a 3D game inspired by 2D, 16-bit titles like Top Gear and Out Run.
 Its soundtrack has Nintendocore influences.

-In May 15, 2018, an enhanced version, Horizon Chase Turbo, was released for Windows, Linux, PlayStation 4, Nintendo Switch, Xbox One, and PlayStation Vita, the latter via a Play-Asia physical release and one of the last of such for the system.
+On May 15, 2018, an enhanced version, Horizon Chase Turbo, was released for Windows, Linux, PlayStation 4, Nintendo Switch, Xbox One, and PlayStation Vita, the latter via a Play-Asia physical release and one of the last of such for the system.

 A sequel, Horizon Chase 2, launched for Apple Arcade on September 6, 2022, with releases for the Microsoft Windows and the Nintendo Switch in 2023.
+It was also released for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on May 30, 2024.

+In April 2026, it was announced that Horizon Chase and Horizon Chase Turbo would be delisted from all digital storefronts on June 1, 2026.
+This was a result of mass layoffs at Aquiris' parent company Epic Games.

 Gameplay

 In Horizon Chase, the player has to complete races on tracks located all around the world.
-The player has to pickup fuel refills on the track, in order to continue playing.
+There are fuel refills on the track the player has to pick up to continue playing.
 The player also has to collect coins, as currency, to unlock new tracks.
 The player can also use nitro boosts to speed up their car.
 Like a standard race, the player starts every race at the back, and needs to overtake opponents to win.
 Different weather effects and track types can affect handling and the difficulty of driving.

 In the Senna Forever DLC, which also adds a first-person view, players can race Formula One cars in a campaign inspired by Ayrton Senna's career in the sport, with some Grand Prix venues being adapted to the game.

 Development

 The game's soundtrack was composed by Barry Leitch, who was contacted due to his work on Top Gear, a racing game released in 1992 for the Super Nintendo Entertainment System.
 The soundtrack of that game was popular among Brazilian fans, leading to a remix contest.
-The remixes were later released as part of the soundtrack and a cover of the popular Las Vegas track from Top Gear was added to the game as an easter egg.
+The remixes were later released as part of the soundtrack and a cover of the Las Vegas track from Top Gear was added to the game as an easter egg.

 All versions of Horizon Chase except the PlayStation Vita also has an Ayrton Senna DLC, with profits being donated to the Ayrton Senna Institute.

-Easter eggs

-The game's composer also included a hidden marriage proposal to his longtime girlfriend in the game with the assistance of the development team, which was discovered by fans but kept secret until he was ready to share the story.